 When re-platforming projects are successful, they spur ongoing innovation, automation and customer centricity.
 They can also be complex, expensive and challenging.
 In this white paper we look at the latest models, trends and best practices enabling successful IT transformation programs, and explore potential opportunities for capital markets firms.

 However you choose to approach IT transformation you must be ready to act decisively, breaking down silos and integrating front office, back office and risk.
 In this paper, we explore four core areas you need to consider:

 Transformation means refocusing on a core model to better leverage capital markets trading and sales capabilities.
-A successful strategy needs to consider data availability and quality, as well as the agility and flexibility of new models.
+A successful strategy needs to evaluate data availability and quality, as well as the agility and flexibility of new models.

 New technologies enable firms to respond and evolve with more flexibility.
-Cloud offers scalability, although security and cost concerns need to be addressed, while an agile approach means large-scale transformation programs can be delivered rapidly.
+Cloud offers scalability, although security and cost concerns need to be addressed, while an Agile approach means large-scale transformation programs can be delivered rapidly.

 firms need to modernize their IT infrastructures.

 "The only way to survive is to transform" in today's capital markets, says Murex CEO Maroun Edde.
 Hear his insights on future-proofing your IT, from the core technology to the processes you implement.Watch the video

 Regulation, standardization, fintech and data rationalization: how can businesses respond in the face of mounting and competing challenges?
 Murex shares its IT transformation program expertise and advice.Watch the video

 In the new economy, regulation, cloud and AI are disrupting traditional business models.
 What actions should banks take in order to thrive?
 ANZ, AWS and Murex discuss how to equip banks for the new digital economy.Watch the video